 Instead of plugging a book this time, I’m asking you to donate to The Alzheimer’s Society instead.
 You’ll find out why when you listen to it.

 Rubovia was also one of Tim’s choices when he appeared as the guest on an edition of Looks Unfamiliar, and you’ll find out why we both picked it soon enough; you can find it here.

 Jim also appears in The Best Of Looks Unfamiliar alongside Anna Cale, Paul Abbott, Melanie Williams, Pete Prodge, Chris Hughes, and a hopless attempt by Tim and assorted past guests at successfully playing some TV tie-in DVD games, which you can find here.

-You can find a feature about Rubovia – as part of ‘The TV That Time Forgot’ – here.
+You can find a feature looking at the story of Rubovia – as part of ‘The TV That Time Forgot’ – here.

 © Tim Worthington.